outrera/symta/doc/symta-by-example.md

 `list.bytes` - coerce list of integers to an efficient internal representation, using only 8-bit byte per value.

+`hard_list.qsort_ Fn` - that is a fast, but unsafe sorting function, that modifies the list it sorts.
+Therefore it is only available for array-like lists (hard_list type).

 `_.as_text` - convert object to textual represenation

 `int.x` - heXadecimal textual representation of an integer